-Chlamydia is a fairly common sexually transmitted infection which is spread by sexual contact.
+Chlamydia is a fairly common sexually transmitted infection that is spread by sexual contact.
 If left untreated, it can lead to serious medical issues.
 It is important to get tested as soon as possible if you feel that you or your partner may have Chlamydia.

-There are also symptoms that are particular to each sex.
+Some symptoms are particular to each sex.

 If you have reason to believe that you have been exposed to the disease or if you are showing any of the symptoms that are listed above, you must seek medical attention and get tested.

 Chlamydia is a sexually transmitted disease that is contracted through sexual contact.
 It can be passed on through vaginal, oral or anal sex, as well as the use of sex toys.
 Because it is contracted through semen or vaginal fluids, it can also enter your body through your eyes.

 Using a condom and limiting the amount of sex partners you have, will statistically lessen your chances of being diagnosed with the disease.